Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ---
 # Conversation Workflow

-The customer initiates a conversation from the website front end - through the widget.
+The customer initiates a Conversation from the website front end - through the Webchat widget.

-For example: Customer types in 'hi'
+For example: A customer types 'Hi'

 <figure>